Trams in Besançon: Tramcars

+CAF trams

 Following a tendering process, the Spanish tram manufacturer CAF won the contract to provide and maintain 19 low floor Urbos 3 tramsets.
 The contract value was €34.4 million, equivalent to €1.81 million per tram.
 The first tram was delivered in June 2013, and subjected to a range of tests.
 In order to obtain and type operating certificate, the first tram was required to complete 10,000 test kilometres, which was expected to have been completed by July 2014.
 Driver training started in January 2014 and all the trams had been delivered to Besançon by March 2014.
 The individual trams were required to complete 500 km each before being certificated for public service.

 Each tramset is 23 m long and 2.4 m wide, with space for 132 passengers.
 Only 38 of the passengers are able to sit on a seat, however.
 Each tram has four sets of access/exit doors.
-The possibility exists of lengthening each tram with an additional one or two middle sections.
 The first tram was built at the manufacturer's facility in Zaragoza.
 The rest of them were scheduled to be assembled in France by Soulé.

+The 23-metre trams proved to be too small.
+There was the possibility of lengthening each tram by adding middle sections to a length of 30 to 32 m.
+However, this was found to be technically difficult and expensive.
+Thus, longer trams were ordered from Alstom.

+Alstom trams

+In 2023, the cities of Besançon, Brest and Toulouse jointly ordered a minimum of 22 Citadis trams from Alstom as part of an eight-year contract.
+In 2023, Grand Besançon Métropole ordered five trams, and three more in April 2025.
+Five trams were scheduled to be delivered to Besançon by autumn 2025, the first of which arrived on 25 June 2025.
+The tram components are built at nine Alstom sites within France.

+The five-section trams are 32.5 m long and 2.4 m wide.
+Each side of the tram has four 1.3 m wide double doors and two single doors.
+The trams can hold up to 201 passengers.
+The trams have reserved areas for wheelchairs and prams.
+Door opening buttons are located at a convenient height for wheelchair users.
+Trams have air conditioning and real-time information displays.
+Alstom claims that the Citadis trams will use 25 percent less energy than the CAF trams.
+The trams will be 95 percent recyclable at the end of their 30-year operating life.